8pmeastern/Aura-Worldbuilding/content/Cretovian Chronicles Series/The Cretovian Chronicles.md

-Cretovian Chronicles are a 3 part series consisting of 11 books.
+The Cretovian Chronicles are a 3 part series consisting of 11 books.
 (see: [[Theme, plots, series]])

 Part 1 - A Chaotic Decent